Keyboard navigation is the first step in making Blockly more accessible. This guide focuses on how to modify keyboard navigation for testing purposes.

 }

-Add logic to the move methods to skip over the previous and next connections.
-We can reference the below image as we add logic to the move methods.
-The red boxes represent the nodes we want to skip.
+Now add logic to the move methods to skip over the previous and next connections.
+The following image represents the logic being added.
+The red boxes represent the nodes to skip.

 Change the next

-method so it will skip over any previous or next connections.
+method so it will skip over any previous or next connections and go straight to the next block:

 next() {